RD0407/PYTHON-PROJECT/FTIR-Mixture-Deconvolution/README.md

 ## How to Use

 1. Place your `.npy` files in the project directory.
-2. Run the provided Python script (see `FTIR-Concentration-Fitting.py`).
+2. Run the provided Python script (see `FTIR-Mixture-Deconvolution.ipynb`).
 3. The script prints out the concentrations and displays a comparison plot.